mli9502/ProjectDb/docs/DesignDocument.md

 - APIs that `ProjectDb` supports:

   The current version of `ProjectDb` provides 3 apis: `set(key, value)`, `get(key)` and `remove(key)`.

   We think that these are the apis, along with the combination of these apis, can satisfy most of the use cases of for a database.

   With further developments, more apis could potentially be provided, e.g. a `get` with a range provided by user.

 - __Format of data on disk__:

   Everything is encoded into a list of `char` before flushing to disk.
-A more detailed description of the serialization format can be found in [documentation](__TODO: @mli: Add link to documentation.__)
+A more detailed description of the serialization format can be found in [Documentation](__TODO: @mli: Add link to documentation.__)

   Because we don't expect a file written by `ProjectDb` on one machine to be opened on another machine, we don't have to worry about things like different machines having different size for `int`, endian differences between machines, etc.